 In this example, messaging serves as the single point of entry into a multilayered commerce platform where (Chinese) users can order food, hail a taxi, pay bills, move money.
 Such consolidated convenience diminishes the need for users to download other stand-alone apps, as well as any brand rationale for developing such apps.
 Better to focus on one’s WeChat integration instead.

 The major U.S. platforms have taken notice.
-Earlier this year, Facebook announced Messenger for Business, which allows brands to have messenger IDs for the first time.
+Last year, Facebook announced Messenger for Business, which allows brands to have messenger IDs for the first time.
 After making an ecommerce purchase, consumers opt-in to receive customer support via Messenger, thereby eliminating the need for email and phone calls.

 Zulily and Everlane have been the first brands out of the gate.